 BOOTS: SCARPA | Maestrale RS

-I just bought the board "bent 100" so I don't know how it feels.
-I chose it because it is not too strong and seems to be able to handle any situation.
-I've been using boots and poles since last year, and I like them because they're easy to walk in and I don't have many troubles.
+I just bought the "Bent 100" skis, so I don't know how they feel to use yet.
+I chose them because they're not too stiff and seem like they'll be able to handle any situation.
+I'm continuing to use the same boots and poles as last year, and I like them because they're easy to walk in and I rarely have any

-Slips are not a big problem with any type of boots, but if they are difficult to walk in, they are physically demanding and can lead to shoes getting stiff and knee pain, so I choose them carefully.
+problems with them.
+I don't have much trouble skiing with any boots, but boots that are difficult to walk in are physically demanding and can lead to blisters and knee pain, so I choose them carefully.

-With a small group of private guides, we will support you on a mountain trip full of originality that suits each level.
-We provide services that value not only skiing but also the spirit of travel.
+With private guides for small groups, we support original mountain trips suited to each level.
+We provide services that value not only skiing but also the spirit of travel

 SKI: 4FRNT | HOJI184cm 4LOCK